kolkhis/tech-notes/hashicorp/terraform/proxmox-terraform.md

 ---

-Doing further research, it appears it's possible that SeaBIOS won't be able to boot a qcow2 image.
+Doing further research, it appears it's possible that SeaBIOS won't be able to boot a Rocky image.

-It appears I have two options.
+It seems I have two options.

 1. Modify the Template In-Place
    I may be able to fix this by modifying the template's boot format to use UEFI